juhoinkinen/Annif-wiki/Optional-features-and-dependencies.md

 # fastText backend

 Using the fastText backend requires installing the fastText Python wrapper, which compiles into native code and is not included by default when installing Annif.
-We use the [fasttextmirror](https://pypi.org/project/fasttextmirror/) package from PyPI.
 First you need to ensure that the Python development files are available:

     sudo apt install libpython3.6-dev